 The upload dialog now contains the supported file extensions.

-When the file validation finds the file to be invalid, the following error message is displayed:
+If the file validation finds the file to be invalid, the following error message is displayed:

 The information provided in the Knowledge Base may not be applicable to all systems and situations.
 Intershop Communications will not be liable to any party for any direct or indirect damages resulting from the use of the Customer Support section of the Intershop Corporate Web site, including, without limitation, any lost profits, business interruption, loss of programs or other data on your information handling system.